carlulli/TISE/README.md

 ### About the testing

-- analytic.c:
+- analytic.c: Calculates the eigenspectrum for the free particle case with the hamiltonian.c module
-- geometrytest.c:
+- geometrytest.c:tests that the geometrical parameters are correctly stored
-- hermitian.c:
+- hermitian.c: tests hermitianity of the hamiltonian.c module
-- power_algo.c:
+- power_algo.c: tests the power algorithm for a general def pos matrix
-- test_conjugate.c:
+- test_conjugate.c: tests the conjugate algorthm for a general def pos matrix